kubaracek/pleo-test/README.md

 ![Architecture](images/initial-architecture.jpg)

-I took this as an oportunity to test how I would use Kotlin working on my personal projects.
-I really have no idea if this is *the Kotlin way* or if the community prefers to write the code a bit more imperative.
-What I found is that Kotlin shines best (for me) by the ability of combining both functional and object oriented patterns.
+What I found is that Kotlin shines best (for me) by the ability of combining both functional and OOP patterns.

 Keep in mind this is my first Kotlin code :))